 Does it snow in London?

-Mostly, winters are grey and rainy with some days of sun.
+Mostly, winters in London are grey and rainy with some days of sun.

 And when it does snow, don’t count on it to last too long before the city heat melts it and it turns to slush.